- Met stringent automotive material requirements with Carbon’s RPU 130 rigid polyurethane material

-- Expanded on-site manufacturing capabilities and now pursuing low-volume opportunities, utilizing Carbon as a complimentary manufacturing technology alongside injection molding.
+- Expanded on-site manufacturing capabilities and now pursuing low-volume opportunities, utilizing Carbon as a complementary manufacturing technology alongside injection molding

 As a global industry leader in assembly technology that specializes in high-volume manufacturing, ARaymond knows the importance of cost efficiency for low-volume automotive part production.
 With Carbon Digital Light Synthesis™ (DLS™) technology and engineering-grade 3D printing materials, ARaymond was able to cost-effectively produce a unique pipe holder fastener at low volumes –– saving 14% in costs compared to injection molding and enabling them to pursue new market opportunities where few others can compete.